 Sport Participation keeps the tradition of dog shows, agility trials, and obedience competitions thriving in a contemporary world.
-These events are many things—family friendly sports, athletic canine competitions, a deepening of the canine-human bond—but historically dog shows began, and continue to this day, as major fundraisers for the benefit of all dogs.
+These events are many things—family friendly sports, athletic canine competitions, a deepening of the canine-human bond—but historically dog shows began, and continue to this day, to help support our sport.
 Introducing and keeping people involved in the sport creates more charitable giving opportunities.

 - Each year Westminster offers the Junior Showmanship Scholarship Awards totaling $24,000 to the eight junior showmanship finalists.
 These junior exhibitors who can be between the ages of 9-18, receive award amounts based on their placements for their use in post-secondary schooling for the college or technical school of their choice.